SintraCascaisSesimbra.com

 Highlights of Setubal

-Forte de São Filipe setubal portugal
+Forte de São Filipe setubal Portugal

 The Forte de São Filipe – The heavily fortified fort was constructed in the 16th century to protect the city from seabound threats during the era when Portugal and Spain were unified.
 The fort stands atop the highest point of Setubal, and from the star-shaped battlements are stunning views of the entire region.